 - This unit consists of catch plates which are inside a coarse separating compartment and an oil collecting chamber.

-- Here the oil having a density which is lower than that of the water, which makes the former rise into the oil collecting compartment and the rest of the non-flowing oil mixture settle down into fine settling compartment after passing between the catch plates.
+- Here the oil has a density which is lower than that of the water, which makes the former rise into the oil collecting compartment and the rest of the non-flowing oil mixture settles down into a fine settling compartment after passing between the catch plates.

-- After a period of time more oil will separate and collect in the oil collecting chamber.
-The oil content of water which passes through this unit is around 100 parts per million of oil.
+- After a period of time, more oil will separate and collect in the oil collecting chamber.
+The oil content of water which passes through this unit is around 100 parts per million oil.

-- Heater may be incorporated in this unit for smooth flow and separation of oil and water.
+- The heater may be incorporated into this unit for smooth flow and separation of oil and water.

-- First stage helps in removing some physical impurities to achieve fine filtration in the later stage.
+- The first stage helps in removing some physical impurities to achieve fine filtration in the later stage.